rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 1. **Timestamp:** The relative or absolute time that a message was sent.
 1. **Label:** Labels ChatBot messages as "AI."
 1. **Quick responses:** Programmable, clickable actions that allow users to quickly answer questions from the ChatBot.
-1. **Response actions:** Actions that allow users to interact with a bot message. these typically include providing feedback, copying, sharing, or reading aloud, but [custom message actions](/patternfly-ai/chatbot/messages#custom-message-actions) are also supported.
+1. **Message actions:** Actions that allow users to interact with a bot message.
+These typically include providing feedback, copying, sharing, or reading aloud, but [custom message actions](/patternfly-ai/chatbot/messages#custom-message-actions) are also supported.
+More details for the feedback actions can be found in the (message feedback)[#message-feedback] section.

 #### Source tiles